typemeta/funcj/parser/readme.md

 [Parser combinators](http://www.cs.nott.ac.uk/~gmh/bib.html#pearl)
-are an extension of recursive descent parsing, that use an applicative functor (or a monad) to encapsulate the plumbing.
+are an extension of recursive descent parsing, that encapsulate the plumbing, typically with an applicative functor or a monad.
 The framework provides the basic building blocks - parsers for constituent language elements such as characters, words and numbers, as well as combinators that allow more complex parsers to be constructed by composing existing ones.